IVSoftware/flowpanel-of-usercontrol/README.md

 For something light-duty, it's pretty easy to use a flow layout panel to show a bound table in a scrollable list.
 A quick proof-of-concept is shown below [[clone](https://github.com/IVSoftware/flowpanel-of-usercontrol.git)].

-*For production use or with huge tables there are at least three big companies producing sophisticated custom WinForms components of this nature that have free trial licenses.
+*For production use or with huge tables there are at least three major companies producing sophisticated custom WinForms components of this nature that have free trial licenses.
 IMO one "might" want to weight the benefits vs the cost.*

 [![screenshot][1]][1]

     class CustomFlowLayoutTable : FlowLayoutPanel
     {
         public CustomFlowLayoutTable()
         {
-            Padding = new Padding(0);
             AutoScroll = true;
             Products.ListChanged += (sender, e) =>
             {